AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Templates/README.md

 <hr>

-A Django tempalte is a text document or a Python string marked-up using the Django template language.
+A Django template is a text document or a Python string marked-up using the Django template language.
 Some constructs are recognized and interpreted by the template engine.
 The main ones are variables and tags.

 A template is rendered with a context.
 Rendering replaces variables with their values, which are looked up in the context, and executes tags.
 Everything else is output as is.